noctilucass/Swimming/Supp_data_1.md

 COPAS COASTAL, Instituto Milenio en Socioecología Costera, SECOS, Pontificia Universidad Católica de Chile, Santiago, Chile.

+<sup>6</sup> Center for Oceanographic Research COPAS Coastal, Universidad de Concepción, Chile

-This document reproduces and supports all data work and statistical analysis of the larval survival, geometric morphometrics and swimming activity in the paper **"The effect of rearing temperatures on the swimming performance, survival and morphometrics changes of zoea 1 *Taliepus dentatus*"**.
+This document reproduces and supports all data work and statistical analysis of the larval survival, geometric morphometrics and swimming activity in the paper **"Assessing the effect of temperature variability on the swimming performance, survival and morphometrics of zoea larvae of the kelp crab *Taliepus dentatus*"**.

 # Libraries